-Using Network TAPs in the physical layer will provide for 100% visibility for your out-of-band monitoring tools like Wireshark, network analyzers, DPIs, and lawful intercept applications.
-Out-of-band monitoring devices aren’t effective if they don’t see 100% of the network traffic and compare it to your network’s normal baseline.
+Using Network TAPs in the physical layer, often called the access layer, will provide 100% visibility for your out-of-band monitoring tools like Wireshark, network analyzers, DPIs, and lawful intercept applications.
+Out-of-band monitoring devices aren’t effective if they don’t see 100% of the network traffic that can then be compared to your network’s normal baseline.
 By placing TAPs strategically throughout the physical layer, you can compare traffic to the baseline to not only help spot suspicious activity, but ensure your monitoring tools are deployed properly.

 The edge of the network is where the battle for network security takes place.
-By using network TAPs here, you ensure 100% uptime for inline security tools (and it’s likely you have a whole stack of them).
+By using network TAPs at the edge, you ensure 100% uptime for inline security tools (and it’s likely you have a whole stack of them).
 Web application firewalls for virtual platforms, next generation firewalls, data leakage prevention, packet capture, and intrusion prevention systems are just some of the tools that are active at the edge.
 With so many tools operating in one place it’s important to make sure that your network is designed so that each tool has the traffic needed to do its job - protecting your network.

 Today’s data centers power countless applications and service delivery solutions for enterprises.
-It only makes sense then that Network TAPs will also play a critical role within the data center.
+It only makes sense that Network TAPs will also play a critical role within the data center.
 But the underlying issue is usually lack of space.
 The resulting solution is likely to utilize a modular network TAP chassis, feeding into purpose-built packet brokers, not only to save rack space, but to make the cabling manageable as well.
 With this solution you are able to TAP multiple links, and then filter, aggregate and load balance to multiple monitoring/analysis tools, ensuring no dropped packets.

 So there you have it, a network TAP strategy that will ensure you have the visibility you need for your monitoring and security tools to work effectively.